Ekzakt/Ekzakt.EmailSender/README.md

 # Ekzakt.EmailSender

+## Description
-Packages for sending emails via SMTP.
+This repository contains packages for sending emails via SMTP.
 It is merely a small and simple wrapper around the [MimeKit](https://github.com/jstedfast/MimeKit) and [MailKit](https://github.com/jstedfast/MailKit) repos.